54th Organic Process Research and Development Conference

 arrow

-Registered academic delegates can present a scientific technical poster FREE and have this published in the conference proceedings.
+If you are a registered academic delegate you can present a scientific technical poster FREE and have this published in the conference proceedings.

 Please send an abstract of your poster via email.